Brice Garnett betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Garnett's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 30th after posting a score of 9-under.
+- In Garnett's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for thirtieth after posting a score of 9-under.

+- Garnett's best finish at this event came in 2023, when he finished tied for twenty-first at 11-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.